NESTFUL: A Benchmark for Evaluating LLMs on Nested Sequences of API Calls: Related Work

 \section{Related Work}

-How best to enable API function calling from LLMs is an active area of research.
+The best way to enable API function calling in LLMs remains an active area of research.
 Methods that utilize large, general-purpose proprietary models (e.g., Gemini \citep{team2023gemini} or GPT \citep{achiam2023gpt}) typically make use of carefully constructed prompts and in-context learning examples, e.g., \cite{song2023restgpt}.
 Smaller, more specialized models often start from a strong-performing code model (e.g., DeepSeek-Coder \citep{guo2024deepseek}, CodeLlama \citep{roziere2023code}, or Granite Code \citep{mishra2024granite}) and fine-tune primarily on highly curated datasets \cite{srinivasan2023nexusraven, gorilla-openfunctions-v2, abdelaziz2024granite} that have been extended with synthetic data \cite{zhang2024agentohana}.

-In addition to prompting strategies and models, there have also been numerous recent works releasing training and benchmarking data in service of API function calling.
-ToolLLM \cite{qin2023toolllm} produced multi-sequence REST-API data generated using GPT4 \cite{achiam2023gpt}.
-Similarly, APIBench \cite{patil2023gorilla} is a synthetic dataset of single-sequence API data specifically from ML libraries generated based on GPT-4 language models.
-Another work focusing on synthetic data generation was APIGen \cite{liu2024apigen}, which proposed a multi-stage, hierarchical verification approach to ensure all data generated was of sufficient quality.
-Lastly, API-BLEND \citep{basu2024apiblendcomprehensivecorporatraining} introduced a large corpora for training and systematic testing of tool-augmented LLMs in real-world scenarios.
-In this work, we focus on tasks that need an interdependent sequence of API calls, which is a necessity for many real-world, multi-step problems.
-This thus differentiates our approach from the existing evaluation benchmarks, each of which focus on single or multiple isolated API calling functionality.
+Most of these existing works initially focused on basic function calling abilities that did not involve much complexity.
+Recent advances in enabling LLMs to handle complex multi-API interactions have introduced structured methods like Reverse Chain \cite{zhang2024reversechaingenericrulellms}.
+This approach employs backward reasoning to optimize multi-step API planning, allowing LLMs to effectively manage nested workflows by aligning intermediate steps with the final goal.
+Such methods highlight LLMs' potential to perform efficient, target-driven planning in resource-constrained environments.

+To evaluate and enhance these aforementioned approaches, numerous works released training and benchmarking data in service of API function calling, such as ToolLLM \cite{qin2023toolllm}; APIBench \cite{patil2023gorilla}; APIGen \cite{liu2024apigen}; or API-BLEND \citep{basu2024apiblendcomprehensivecorporatraining}.
+While these benchmarks focus on simpler or isolated API calls, NesTools \citep{han2024nestoolsdatasetevaluatingnested} and our work target more complex, real-world tasks involving interdependent, nested tool use.
+Unlike the fully synthetic NesTools, \dataset{} is built from established datasets and has longer average call sequences (4.36 vs. 3.04).
+Other benchmarks like SealTool \cite{wu2024seal} and BFCL-v3 \cite{berkeley-function-calling-leaderboard} include some nesting but are smaller and not specifically designed for it.